 Microsoft GCC (Government Community Cloud) is a specialized version of Microsoft 365 built for U.S. government agencies and contractors that handle FCI and CUI data.
 GCC High offers additional isolation and compliance for ITAR and DoW IL4/5 requirements.

 The answer lies in Microsoft GCC and GCC High software — two trusted platforms designed to meet the government's security and compliance requirements.
 CTI's LevelUp Process integrates these tools seamlessly into your environment to protect sensitive information, support your workflows, and move your organization closer to CMMC 2.0 compliance.
 See frequently asked questions abut CMMC 2.0.
+Microsoft GCC environments are designed to support organizations in meeting CMMC 2.0 security requirements.

 • Built for compliance: Specifically developed to meet Federal Information Security Modernization Act (FISMA) and FedRAMP High baselines.